Azure-Samples/dotnet-container-app/README.md

 - **src/ContainerApp.WeatherApi:** WEATHER API simulates weather forecasts
 - **src/ContainerApp.WebApp:** Web Application interact with rest TODO API and
 - **src/ContainerApp.Test:** Unit Testing project

+This sample application can use the following Azure features:

+- **[Azure Container Registry (ACR)](https://docs.microsoft.com/en-us/azure/container-registry/)** ACR allows you to build, store, and manage container images and artifacts in a private registry for all types of container deployments

+- **[Azure Kubernetes Services (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes)** AKS simplifies deploying a managed Kubernetes cluster in Azure by offloading the operational overhead to Azure

+- **[Azure RedHat OpenShift (ARO)](https://learn.microsoft.com/en-us/azure/openshift/)** Azure Red Hat OpenShift provides highly available, fully managed OpenShift clusters on demand, monitored and operated jointly by Microsoft and Red Hat.
+Kubernetes is at the core of Red Hat OpenShift

+- **[SQL Server Database](https://docs.microsoft.com/en-us/azure/azure-sql/azure-sql-iaas-vs-paas-what-is-overview?view=azuresql)** is a relational database-as-a-service (DBaaS) hosted in Azure that falls into the industry category of Platform-as-a-Service (PaaS).

+- **[Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview)** helps you maximize the availability and performance of your applications and services.
+It delivers a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.

+- **[Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/)** is a cloud service for securely storing and accessing secrets.
+A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys.

 ## Getting Started